Work in Singapore

 What it's like to work in Singapore

-The majority of businesses operate between the hours of 9am and 6pm, Monday to Friday with half a day on Saturday, although a five-day week is increasingly popular.
+Most businesses operate between the hours of 9am and 6pm, with Monday to Friday as the standard working week.

-Employees receive seven to 14 days holiday, depending on length of service and seniority, while there are also the following public holidays:
+Employees are entitled to eleven holidays per year, rising to 14 days depending on length of service and seniority.
+There are also the following public holidays:

-Bear in mind that while salaries are competitive the cost of living in Singapore is high when compared to other Asian countries.
+While salaries are competitive, the cost of living in Singapore is high when compared to other Asian countries.

 Find out more